-To end, I have the most wonderful projects to show you from online weaving friends and from one friend who took a class with me last year.
-Seeing these puts the biggest smile on my face while I am winding those student warps!
+To end, I have the most wonderful projects to show you from online weaving friends and from one friend who wove with me last year.
+Seeing these puts the biggest smile on my face.
 I am up off the floor now and warping on a table standing up.
 I can even do a little dance while I am at it.

 Here is a sweet pebble weave band from CindyQ .
 I love the color combination and it is so well woven!
 She is using the thick border that I describe in my book Andean Pebble Weave and the pattern is my adaptation to pebble weave of a Central Asian motif which appears in the follow-up book More Adventures with Warp-faced Pick-up Patterns.
 I know CindyQ from Ravelry and we will get to meet at ANWG in June.

-This is from Laura who took a class in complementary-warp pick-up with me last fall.
+This is from Laura who wove with me last fall.
 Now she is studying double weave.
 The “dog chasing squirrel” design is her own.
 I love it!
 The birds are from Double Woven Treasures of Old Peru, Cahlander and Baizerman.